-Everytime a player walks in the gym, we almost always hear "my hips are tight today."
-Tight hips are the most common compliant from hockey players, and justifibly so.
+Every time a player walks in the gym, we almost always hear "my hips are tight today."
+Tight hips are the most common complaint from hockey players, and justifiably so.
 Hockey players spend almost all of their time expressing force in a flexed & low hip position and then take a break by sitting on a bench in another flexed hip position.
 Spending extensive time in these positions undoubtedly result in chronically tight hip flexors and typically spillover into overly tight quadricep muscles as well.

 Complimenting on the couch stretch, we use various versions of the "90/90 stretch" almost daily with hockey players.

 This versatile stretch attacks mobility in-terms of both internal and external rotation at the hips and really allows you to lean into wherever is causing the most tightness.
 Often players will cramp in the upper glutes during this stretch - which is completely normal.
-This is usually followed by a release of the associated muscles, so while it might be uncomfortable up front - it pays a lot of divdends.
+This is usually followed by a release of the associated muscles, so while it might be uncomfortable upfront - it pays a lot of dividends.

-As seen in the video, it's important to setup in a position that creates two 90 degree angles with your knees, and keeping your back knee behind your shoulder.
-You can then target different area by leaning your chest down to your knee or foot (or anywhere in between).
-Players should hangout here for at least 10 seconds and repeat 4-5 times in each position, or focus on longer holds of 30-60 seconds.
+As seen in the video, it's important to set up in a position that creates two 90 degree angles with your knees, and keeping your back knee behind your shoulder.
+You can then target different areas by leaning your chest down to your knee or foot (or anywhere in between).
+Players should hang out here for at least 10 seconds and repeat 4-5 times in each position, or focus on longer holds of 30-60 seconds.

 Both 90/90 variations and the Couch Stretch should be considered essential exercises for hockey players to begin to restore proper hip function.

-Essential Hockey Player Stretch #3: Laying T Pec Stretch
+Best Stretches for Hockey Players #1: Laying T Pec Stretch

 Again, because hockey players spend so much time in a low-forward shifted position, we typically also see mobility limitations and dysfunctions in the upper back and shoulders.
 This is a result of that classic forward rounded shoulder position.

-A common alternative to these is mimics this movement in a door frame or squat rack, but this stretch makes it easily to specifically get into those pecs.
+A common alternative to these is mimicking this movement in a door frame or squat rack, but this stretch makes it easy to specifically get into those pecs.

-Essential Hockey Player Stretch #4: Hockey Stick T-spine Extension
+Best Stretches for Hockey Players #4: Hockey Stick T-spine Extension

 This is another essential stretch/exercise designed to fight against that forward rounded posture that hockey players build up.